Hecke orbits on Shimura varieties of Hodge type: Automorphism groups of p -divisible groups and Dieudonn e--Lie algebras

 are in bijection with morphisms of $F$-isocrystals

 which is what we wanted to prove.
-We can similarly prove a statement about trilinear maps and use this to deduce that the Jacobi identity, which is just the vanishing of a certain trilinear map, is the same condition on both sides. \end{proof} \begin{Rem} The map from bilinear maps of rational Dieudonn\'e-modules to bilinear maps of universal covers of $p$-divisible groups can be described explicitly on $R$-points for qrsp $R$ using the isomorphism
+Similarly, we can prove a correspondence for trilinear maps.
+Since the Jacobi identity can be expressed as the vanishing of a trilinear map, this concludes the proof of the lemma. \end{proof} \begin{Rem} The correspondence between bilinear maps of rational Dieudonn\'e modules and bilinear maps of universal covers of $p$-divisible groups can be described explicitly for $R\in \mathrm{QRSP}_{\ovfp}$ using the isomorphism